Thanatisia/dockexec/README.md

 + docker

 ### Pre-Requisites
-+ Some basic internal docker functionalities
++ Some basic internal docker functionalities/understanding

 ### Installation
 + Makefile is in work-in-progress